OpenMendel/MendelBase.jl/README.md

 Use the Julia package manager to install MendelBase.jl:

     Pkg.clone("git@github.com:OpenMendel/MendelBase.jl.git")

 ## Documentation

 ## OpenMendel

-VarianceComponentModels is one component of the umbrella [OpenMendel](https://github.com/OpenMendel) project.
+OpenMendel is one component of the umbrella [OpenMendel](https://github.com/OpenMendel) project.
 See [cite]() if you use the code in your research.